Length: 3 miles

 Directions to Trailhead:

 From Damariscotta, take the Bristol Road (state Route 130) 9.9 miles to Old County Road at the Bristol Library.
-Turn left on Old County Road and travel 0.8 miles; then take a left into the preserve parking.
+Turn left on Old County Road and travel 0.8 miles; preserve parking is on the left just before the Carpenter’s Boatshop campus.